Azure Function HTTP Trigger

 http://localhost:7071/api/GetNameVal/{name}

-Now We can pass the name value directly using a route parameter
+Now, We can pass the name value directly using a route parameter

 azure function http trigger query parameters

-azure functions http trigger route parameters
+azure function http trigger parameters

 How To Make Azure Function Route Parameters Optional

-You can Make Route Parameters as Optional by adding the ? to the parameter name in the route definition and the type in the function header parameters.
+You can Make Route Parameters Optional by adding the ? to the parameter name in the route definition and the type in the function header parameters.
 It looks exactly like below

 [HttpTrigger(AuthorizationLevel.Anonymous, "get", "post", Route = "GetNameVal/{name?}")] HttpRequest req, string name, ILogger log)